-Note: If you have not installed MyID Desktop or the Self-Service App to their default locations, you must configure the MyID Client Service with its installed location; see section 18.4.10, Setting the location of MyID Desktop or the Self-Service App for details.
+Note: If you have not installed MyID Desktop or the Self-Service App to their default locations, you must configure the MyID Client Service with its installed location; see section 19.4.10, Setting the location of MyID Desktop or the Self-Service App for details.
+If you have used an MSIX installer, the MyID Client Service uses the registered locations for MyID Desktop, the Self-Service App, or the MyID Client for Windows, so you do not need to set the location of the applications.

-When you launch MyID Desktop or the Self-Service App from the MyID Operator Client, the application is authorized to carry out a single task; for example, resetting a card's PIN.
+When you launch MyID Desktop, the Self-Service App, or the MyID Client for Windows from the MyID Operator Client, the application is authorized to carry out a single task; for example, resetting a card's PIN.
 When you have completed the task and clicked Finish, the application window closes and control is returned to the MyID Operator Client window.
 If you close the MyID Operator Client browser window after launching the application, you can still complete the single task; it does not rely on the browser window remaining open.

-Important: To use this feature, you must upgrade your MyID Client Service, MyID Desktop, and Self-Service App software to the latest versions.
+Important: To use this feature, you must upgrade your MyID Client Service, MyID Desktop, Self-Service App, and MyID Client for Windows software to the latest versions.